SelectorGadget: point and click CSS selectors

 Created by Andrew Cantino and Kyle Maxwell.
 You can find the current version on GitHub, and please feel free to leave comments below.

-Drag this link to your bookmark bar: SelectorGadget (updated March 10, 09)
+Or drag this link to your bookmark bar: SelectorGadget (updated August 7, 2013)

 comments powered by Disqus